Author: Nour Salah

 • Selection: Choose a polite and appropriate closing phrase that matches the tone of your letter.
 Common options include “Sincerely,” “Best regards,” “Kind regards,” or “Thank you.”

 • Punctuation: Always follow the closing phrase with a comma.
-This standard punctuation marks the end of your message and precedes your signature.
+This standard punctuation mark the end of your message and precedes your signature.

 • Purpose: Leave 2-4 lines of space between the closing phrase and your signature.
 This spacing provides a clean break between the body of the letter and your signature block, enhancing readability and visual appeal.